YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a faculty member in the Department of Modern Languages at Vancouver Island University, teaching Japanese and linguistics courses.
-I recently completed a PhD program in the Department of Linguistics at the University of Alberta.
-The title of my dissertation is "Perception and production of reduced speech and the role of phonological-orthographic consistency".
-My supervisors were Dr. Benjamin V. Tucker and Dr. Juhani Järvikivi.

 interests:
 - Phonetics